ivan-kleshnin/unredux/README.md

 **Notable differences**:
 1. Unlike both it's REST API based (avoiding vendor lock-in on Backend).
-2. Unlike both it's fully reactive.
+2. Unlike both it's reactive.
-3. Unlike GraphQL it relies on plain data to describe queries, instead of DSL layer.
+3. Unlike GraphQL it relies on plain data to describe queries, instead of extra DSL layer.
 4. Less magic, more boilerplate.
 Model dependencies are described, not auto-injected.
-5. Small code (currently all about DDL is up to 500LOC).
+5. Much smaller code base and bundle size.
 6. Validations and Querying are decoupled.
 Use TsIO, PropTypes, Tcomb or any other dynamic typing to describe and validate your models.
 Avoid vendor lock-in once again.

-*Note: it's still highly experimental.*

 ## Usage